Mentor Ohio real estate attorney

 A Quit Claim Deed is used when a Seller of real estate wishes to convey his or her interest in the property to the Buyer in an “as is” condition.
 As such, the Buyer is bearing the risk of assuming the property subject to any disputes, claims, or other issues it may have associated with it.

 As opposed to the General Warranty Deed and the Limited Warranty Deed, with a Quit Claim Deed, the Seller is making no warranties to the Buyer, express or implied, regarding the property.

 Whether you have found yourself in a real estate contract dispute, need assistance transferring title, or would like to know your rights as a co-owner to property, we can assist you in resolving these issues.
-The Mentor real estate attorney Heather Moseman at Moseman Law Office, LLC understand the complexities of real estate laws, and they can help you understand your options so you can make the best decisions for your situation.
+The Mentor real estate attorney Heather Moseman at Moseman Law Office, LLC understands the complexities of real estate laws, and she can help you understand your options so you can make the best decisions for your situation.
 Contact us today and let us answer your real estate questions.

 Moseman Law Office, LLC